Limits of Classical correlations and Quantum advantages under (Anti-)Distinguishability constraints in Multipartite Communication: Multipartite communication with bounded Distinguishability or Antidistinguishability

 under the constraints on $\{p_e(m_i|x_i)\}$ given by ~\eqref{dis} (or ~\eqref{antii}). \end{definition} The value of $\mathcal{S_C}$ can be obtained by evaluating the expression \eqref{genI} over all the external points of the polytope $\mathbb{D}_C$ (or $\mathbb{A}_C$).

 \begin{definition} The maximum value of the expression \eqref{genI} in an operational theory is denoted by $\mathcal{S_O}$.
-Here, the operational theory respects only the constraints of either distinguishability \eqref{op3} or anti-distinguishability \eqref{anti2} and independence of senders \eqref{independence of senders}. \end{definition} Note that $\mathcal{S_O}$ may be lesser than the algebraic maximum of the expression \eqref{genI}, which can be obtained by relaxing the constraint of independence \eqref{independence of senders}.

-In the following Section, we discuss quantum communication in a multipartite setting, constrained by distinguishability (or anti-distinguishability) of the senders' input.
+Here, the operational theory respects only the constraints of either distinguishability \eqref{op3} or antidistinguishability \eqref{anti2} and independence of senders \eqref{independence of senders}. \end{definition} Note that $\mathcal{S_O}$ may be less than the algebraic maximum of the expression \eqref{genI}, which can be obtained by relaxing the constraint of independence \eqref{independence of senders}.
+In the following section, we discuss quantum communication in a multipartite setting, constrained by distinguishability (or antidistinguishability) of the senders' input.

-\subsection{Multipartite Quantum Communication}
+\subsection{Multipartite quantum communication}

 In quantum communication, each input $x_i$ of the sender $S_i$ sends a quantum system described by a density matrix $\rho_{x_i}$ and the measurement at the receiver's end, corresponding to the measurement choice $y$, is described by a set of POVM elements $\{M_{z|y}\}$ such that $\sum_z M_{z|y} = \mathbb{I}, ~\forall y$.
 The dimension of $\rho_{x_i}$ can be different across different senders.
 The observed probability acquires the form $ p(z|\vec{x},y)=\Tr\left[\left(\bigotimes_{i=1}^N\rho_{x_i}\right) M_{z|y}\right]$.
-The distinguishability \eqref{op33} and anti-distinguishability \eqref{anti22} of quantum states $\{\rho_{x_i}\}_{x_i=1}^{n_{x_i}}$ of the $i$th sender are constrained respectively as where the optimization is performed over all possible $n_{z_i}$-outcome measurement $M =\{M_{z_i}\}$.
-Here, $z_i$ denotes the outcome of the measurement $M$ for the sender $S_i$.
-The optimal POVMs that saturate \eqref{qdis} or \eqref{qanti} need not be part of the receiver's choice of measurement.
+The distinguishability \eqref{op33} and antidistinguishability \eqref{anti22} of quantum states $\{\rho_{x_i}\}_{x_i=1}^{n_{x_i}}$ of the $i$th sender are constrained respectively as where the optimization is performed over all possible $n_{o_i}$-outcome measurement $R =\{R_{o_i}\}$.
+Here, $o_i$ denotes the outcome of the measurement $R$ for the sender $S_i$.
+Again, the optimal POVMs that saturate \eqref{qdis} or \eqref{qanti} need not be part of the receiver's choice of measurement.
+In terms of the operational probabilities we can write \eqref{qdis} and \eqref{qanti} as since a global POVM does not enhance the (anti)distinguishability of local quantum states.